 Ikenna J. Okeke is an R&D Associate Staff Member in the Manufacturing Energy Efficiency Research and Analysis (MEERA) Group at Oak Ridge National Laboratory.
 Ikenna received his PhD from McMaster University in chemical engineering with a focus on process systems engineering, energy systems design, modeling, simulation, and optimization — employing techno-economic analysis (TEA) and life cycle assessment (LCA) tools to inform decision making.
 He has also worked as a Provost Postdoctoral Fellow at the University of Toronto where his research focused on conventional and emerging hydrogen technologies.

-Upon joining MEERA group, Ikenna supports the development of DOE’s Better Plant software tool which helps U.S. manufacturing sectors to account for their GHG emissions and plan for reduction goals.
-Ikenna is involved in a couple of strategic analysis projects for Advanced Manufacturing Office (AMO) where he conducts technology assessments for electrification focusing on process heating and water use impacts.
-Also, he contributes to the Cross Sectorial Electrification and Decarbonization project of the office of Energy Efficiency and Renewable Energy (EERE).
-In addition, Ikenna provides support to projects of other DOE offices namely Bioenergy Technologies Office (BETO), Fossil Energy and Carbon Management (FECM), etc.
+Upon joining MEERA group, Ikenna supports the development of DOE’s Better Plant software tool which helps U.S. manufacturing sectors to account for their Scope 1 & 2 GHG emissions and ultimately set carbon emissions reduction goals via "What If" analysis.
+He is also involved in the Industrial Efficiency and Decarbonization Office (IEDO) strategic analysis projects where he conducts technology assessments for electrification — focusing on process heating and water use impacts.
+Ikenna is part of the Industrial Decarbonization Roadmap Extension Working Groups — providing key contributions to the cement and pulp and paper subsectors.
+For the office of Energy Efficiency and Renewable Energy (EERE), Ikenna supports the Decarbonizing Energy through Collaborative Analysis of Routes and Benefits (DECARB) projects having played a major role in the just concluded Sprint Study 2A: Cross Sectorial Electrification and Efficiency.
+Within the DECARB projects, he continues to provide industrial sector support for DECARB Tasks 2 (Demand), 6 (Load Profile), and 9 (FINITO).
+In addition, Ikenna contributes to projects of other DOE offices namely Bioenergy Technologies Office (BETO), Fossil Energy and Carbon Management (FECM), etc.

 He is also involved in the Laboratory Directed & Research Development (LDRD) program and collaborates with other research groups within ORNL — supporting research in TEA and LCA.